AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2/email-template-picker-overview.md

 ![](assets/nine-1.png)

-If you like this template, choose it by clicking **Select** on the bottom right.
+If you like this template, choose it by clicking **[!UICONTROL Select]** on the bottom right.
 Wanna keep looking?
 Click the **X** on the upper right.
 Use the left and right arrows to scroll through templates.

 ![](assets/ten-1.png)